Cupnfish/Cupnfish-log/2021/bevy experience.md

         // After the interaction group is also set up, the collider is allowed to solve the collision under the rules of the group
         .collision_groups(InteractionGroups::new(WAY_GROUPS, NONE_GROUPS))
 ```
-// TODO: from here and below

 Before going any further into the difference between a solver group and a collision group, we need to understand the rules for constructing an interaction group.
-We need to provide two parameters for the interaction group's `new()`, the first of which is to specify which group the collider belongs to, the required parameter type is a `u16`, and the second parameter, which sets the collider and which groups of Colliders Will Interact, is also a `u16`.
+We need two parameters for the interaction group's `new()`, the first (`u16`) - to specify which group the collider belongs to, and the second (`u16`) - the collider and which a groups of Colliders will interact.

-For the second parameter, it’s easy to understand how settings interact with a single collider, but how do they interact with multiple colliders?
+For the second parameter, it’s easy to understand how settings interact with a single collider, but how about multiple colliders?
 This is the beauty of setting the parameter type to `u16`, for example:

 ```rust
 const CREATURE_GROUPS: u16 = 0b0010;